go101/go101/pages/generics/555-type-constraints-and-parameters.md

 The `comparable` interface type could be embedded in other interface types to filter out incomparable types from their type sets.
-For example, the type set of the following declared constraint `C` contains only one type: `string`.
+For example, the type set of the following declared constraint `C` contains only one type: `string`, because the other three types in the union are all [incomprarable types](https://go101.org/article/type-system-overview.html#types-not-support-comparison).

 ```Go
 type C interface {